aditya-am-murthy/CS111-Lab2/README.md

 ## Building

-Explain briefly how to build your program
+Use the make command to build the program.
+* make

 ## Running